 Liza received a B.S. in Biomedical Engineering from the University of Virginia.
 At UVA, her research focused on computational simulations of peptide hydrogels for tissue engineering, and modeling pelvic floor biomechanics from MRI data.
 Liza taught other students through tutoring, course assistance and course leadership in engineering.

-Julia Hebert is the Operations Manager for Springbok Analytics.
-Her role is to support business growth and marketing strategy efforts.
+Julia is the Operations Manager for Springbok Analytics, her role is to support business growth and marketing strategy efforts.

-Julia received a Bachelors of Art in Art History from Virginia Commonwealth University
+She received a Bachelors of Art in Art History from Virginia Commonwealth University.

 Jacob Morris is a product analyst for Springbok Analytics – vetting client scans, conducting quality control measures, and aiding in all steps of the Springbok analytics process.
 He also supports research and development efforts and iterative updates to Springbok technology.

-Jacob graduated with a ME in Biomedical Engineering from the University of Virginia, where he specialized in injury biomechanics, Achilles tendon physiology, and implantable devices.
+Jacob graduated with a Bachelor's of Science and Master's of Engineering in Biomedical Engineering from the University of Virginia, where he specialized in injury biomechanics, Achilles tendon physiology, and implantable devices.

 Anthony Nguyen is the software engineer at Springbok Analytics, having joined the company in June 2018.
 With a strong technical background, he leads the full-stack development of the Springbok web application and has primary responsibility for ongoing enhancements to the platform.
 He also supports other aspects of the business, including in the analytics services and digital content creation.